How do you book?

 Please contact us for rates, we have endeavoured to include as much value wherever possible without breaking the budget.
 We will only be too happy to customise your trail and there are a variety of options to choose from.
 The best way to do this is to drop us a line, discuss your ultimate adventure slack-packing trail with how ever many in your party and then let us take it from there.

-The packages includes all guides and entry fees, Damien, our in house french chef to prepare all meals, soft drinks, water, beers, wine and some hard tack (within reason & if you have a special bottle of something you would like to bring, by all means please bring it), 2 turtle walks (seasonal), Kosi boat trip, ocean safari, masks & snorkels and pretty much everything besides gratuities.
+The packages includes all guides and entry fees, all freshly prepared meals, soft drinks, water, beers, wine and some hard tack (within reason & if you have a special bottle of something you would like to bring, by all means please bring it), 1 turtle walk (seasonal) and a second walk optional, Kosi boat trip, ocean safari, masks & snorkels and pretty much everything besides gratuities.
 Feel free to bring a bit of cash if you would like a bit of spending money to buy a cold quart or support the local crafters.

 Add on's can include Ezemvelo Golden Rhino (R350 & valid for a year) if you don't already have one or specialist guides.